-3. INSPECTION EVIDENCE
+3. Inspection Evidence

 3.1 The inspectors observed lessons, conducted formal interviews with pupils and examined samples of pupils' work.
-They held discussions with members of staff, the chair of governors and the compliance governor, observed a sample of the extra-curricular activities that occurred during the inspection period and attended an assembly.
+They held discussions with members of staff and with the proprietor, observed a sample of the extra-curricular activities that occurred during the inspection period and an assembly.
 Inspectors visited the facilities for the youngest pupils.
-The responses of parents and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.
+The responses of parents, staff and pupils to pre-inspection questionnaires were analysed, and the inspectors examined curriculum and other documentation made available by the school.